Leaving New Zealand

 Taking items into other countries

-If you’re leaving New Zealand with expensive equipment – eg a laptop or camera – and want to bring it back in with you, you can get a Certificate of Export.
-This will make bringing your item back in simpler, as you might otherwise have to pay Customs duty and/or GST on it.
+If you’re leaving New Zealand with expensive equipment (such as a laptop or camera) and want to bring it back in with you, you can get a Certificate of Export.
+This will make bringing your item back into New Zealand simpler.
+Otherwise, you might have to pay Customs duty and/or GST on it.

-Your item must be uniquely identifiable, eg with a serial number.
+Your item must be uniquely identifiable (for example, with a serial number).

 Present your item to a Customs office before you leave.
 There may not be a Customs office at your place of departure – check beforehand.